The Importance of Ventilation in Your Geodesic Dome Greenhouse

 Understanding why greenhouse ventilation is so important will help you make the best choices on how and when to open doors, adjust vents and thermostats, and turn on fans.

-Plants ‘breath’.
+Plants ‘breathe’.
 The leaves of your plants inhale oxygen and exhale carbon dioxide through the process of respiration.
 While during the day, photosynthesis causes plants to absorb carbon dioxide and produce oxygen.

 In general, there will be less photosynthesis happening in the winter and less respiration happening in the summer.
 Different day lengths and weather conditions can cause different gaseous imbalances that can stress and weaken your plants.
 There is no better safeguard against depletion of oxygen or carbon dioxide than regular ventilation, in both winter and summer.